AGCoL

 Perl, Java and MySQL

-Perl: See MUMmer manual, section on Software Requirements.
-It states that for MUMmer v4, the following are required: Perl5 (5.6.0), sh, sed, awk (the last 3 are standard on any linux-based machine).
-By default, SyMAP uses MUMmer v3; see Using MUMmer with SyMAP.
+Perl: This is for MUMmer; see MUMmer manual, section on Software Requirements.
+It states that the following are required: Perl5 (5.6.0), sh, sed, awk (the last 3 are standard on any linux-based machine).

 MySQL: If your machine does not have MySQL or MariaDB, download and install it.
 For example, MySQL can be downloaded from dev.mysql.com.
 On a personal MacOS, simply download the '.dmg' file and following the instructions.
 On a work server, the system administrator may need to install it.